PuerkitoBio/gocrawl/README.md

 *    **NewCrawler(Extender)** : Creates a crawler with the specified `Extender` instance.
 *    **NewCrawlerWithOptions(Options)** : Creates a crawler with a pre-initialized `*Options` instance.

-The one and only public function is `Run(seeds ...string)` which take a variadic string argument, the base URLs used to start crawling.
+The one and only public function is `Run(seeds ...string) EndReason` which take a variadic string argument, the base URLs used to start crawling.
 It ends when there are no more URLs waiting to be visited, or when the `Options.MaxVisit` number is reached.

 ### Options